 In today’s culture of fear, it is important for the believer to recover a healthy understanding of the fear of the Lord.
 Recognizing that the fear of God is not a call to be afraid of God but rather an obedient response to the overwhelming gracious hand of God’s blessing.
 This lesson will explore both Old and New Testament passages centering on Christ’s anticipated fear of the Lord from Isaiah 11:1-3.

-With Jude’s call to contend for the faith, we examine the central theme of the cross and Jesus’ substitutionary atonement and all it accomplishes.
+With Jude’s call to contend for the faith, Rhome Van Dyck examines the central theme of the cross and Jesus’ substitutionary atonement and all it accomplishes.